ember-learn/ember-blog/source/2020-06-26-the-ember-times-issue-154.md

 <!--alex ignore easy -->
 <!--alex ignore just -->
-Integrating Netlify-CMS with Empress-blog is now super easy thanks to [Robin Philip Thomas (@MalayaliRobz)](https://github.com/MalayaliRobz)! ✨✨✨Just install the `empress-blog-netlify-cms` addon to your empress-blog project and enable Identity in netlify - your CMS is now ready! 🎉
+Integrating Netlify-CMS with Empress-blog is now super easy thanks to [Robin Philip Thomas (@MalayaliRobz)](https://github.com/MalayaliRobz)! ✨✨✨ Just install the `empress-blog-netlify-cms` addon to your empress-blog project and enable Identity in netlify - your CMS is now ready! 🎉

 You can check out the details of this exciting new addon in the [Github repo](https://github.com/MalayaliRobz/empress-blog-netlify-cms).